Zero Audio Carbo Tenore Review

 Also, there’s a tiny bit of cord noise if the cord is hitting at your body but isn’t actually bothersome.
 It’s minimal at worst.

-Overall, Zero Audio Carbo Tenore produce one of the more balanced and detailed sounds at this price range.
-If you look for high sound quality on a budget, get them.
+Overall, Zero Audio Carbo Tenore have one of the best balanced and detailed sound signatures at this price range (it’s hard to beat).
+So, if you’re looking for high audio quality on a budget, get these.
 Just make sure to take good care of them as they tend to be a bit fragile.